 Then you can add events to it, delete events from it, and join those events in the table against incoming events.

-For example, lets say we need to store all late deliveries and if late delivery happend to the same customer twice we want to give them free pizza.
+For example, let’s say we need to store all late deliveries and if late delivery happened to the same customer twice we want to give them free pizza.

 from LatePizzaDeliveries insert intoLatePizzaOrdersTable;